Tharon-C/AiCommit/README.md

 # AiCommit

-`AiCommit` is a command line tool that generates commit messages using OpenAI.
+`AiCommit` is a command line tool that generates commit messages using ChatGPT.
 It takes a diff of staged changes as input and uses the OpenAI API to generate a short, meaningful commit message that summarizes the changes.

 ## Installation